jurtasun/rcds_intro_nextflow/chapter2/README.md

 Inputs implicitly determine the dependencies and the parallel execution of the process.
 The process execution is fired each time new data is ready to be consumed from the input channel [...figure...]

 The input block defines the names and qualifiers of variables that refer to channel elements directed at the process.
 You can only define one input block at a time, and it must contain one or more input declarations.

-The input block follows the syntax shown below:

-input:
-<input qualifier> <input name>
-There are several input qualifiers that can be used to define the input declaration.
-The most common are outlined in detail below.

 ##### 2.2.1 Input values